-- Fact finding work within the RIA Activity started in February 2013 and ended in April 2013.
+- The fact finding work within the RIA Component started in February 2013 and ended in April 2013.
 This included consultation with the Beneficiary, desk research and structured interviews with stakeholders.
-A business survey about the expected impacts was designed and conducted among Turkish companies affected by integrated permitting. - Analysis and report writing work was carried out in May 2013. - A workshop with stakeholders was held on 12th June 2013, where the main findings of the RIA were discussed. - RIA training courses for MoEU staff, in the context of Integrated Permitting, are planned in October and November 2013.
+A business survey about the expected impacts was designed and conducted among Turkish companies affected by integrated permitting. - Analysis and report writing work was carried out for May. - A workshop with stakeholders was held on 12th June 2013, where the main findings of the RIA were discussed. - RIA training courses for MoEU staff, in the context of Integrated Permitting, were held in October and November 2013.